-A10.2 This document provides guidance on the preparation of an SDS under the requirements of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
-SDS are an important element of hazard communication in the GHS, as explained in Chapter 1.5.
-Use of this guidance document and should support compliance with competent authority (CA) requirements and should allow the SDS to be prepared in accordance with the GHS.

-A10.3 The use of this guidance document is dependent on importing countries requirements for SDSGHS implementation.
-Timing of the implementation of this guidance document will depend on transitional arrangements put in place by individual countries.
-It is hoped that the application of the GHS worldwide will eventually lead to a fully harmonized situation.

-A10.4Unless otherwise stated, all Chapters, Sections and Tables referred to in this annex can be found in the main text of the GHS.
+- A4.1.1 This annex provides guidance on the preparation of an SDS under the requirements of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
+SDS's are an important element of hazard communication in the GHS, as explained in Chapter 1.5.
+Use of this guidance document should support compliance with competent authority (CA) requirements and should allow the SDS to be prepared in accordance with the GHS. - A4.1.2 The use of this guidance document is dependent on importing countries requirements for SDS.
+It is hoped that the application of the GHS worldwide will eventually lead to a fully harmonized situation. - A4.1.3 Unless otherwise stated, all chapters, sections and tables referred to in this annex can be found in the main text of the GHS.